Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As HRM, I intend to automatically genera a team proposal.
+As HRM, I intend to automatically generate a team proposal.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	A team is characterized by having a specific number of collaborators, defined by the HRM.

+>	There are specific skills that serve as criteria for selecting suitable team members.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** What are the input data to automatically generate a team?
 >
-> **Answer:** Duration is estimated in days.

-> **Question:** Monetary data is expressed in any particular currency?
+> **Answer:** The maximum size of the team (for instance 4) and the skill needed: 4 tree pruner and 1 light vehicle driver meaning that one team member have 2 skills.

+> **Question:** What should the output of the automation be? (should it just store the team proposal or show it to the customer?)
+Will the team proposal be a document about all the instructions of each team member/worker?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POT (virtual currency internal to the platform).
+> **Answer:** The systems provide team proposals and HRM can accept of refuse the proposals.

+> **Question:** How does it generate the team if there are not enough employees?
+>
+> **Answer:** The system should provide information why it can't generate a team.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
+* **AC1:** The size of the team must not exceed the value defined by the HRM.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
+* **AC2:** The team members must have the skills provided by the HRM.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC3:** If there are not enough employees the system should provide information why it can´t generate a team.
 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US003 - Register a collaborator" as there must be collaborators to create a team.
+* There is also a dependency on "US004 - Assign one or more skills" since a collaborator can have more than one skill.
 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
-    * an informal description
-    * a technical description
-    * an estimated duration
-    * an estimated cost
+    * number of collaborators

 * Selected data:
-    * a task category
+    * skills of collaborators

 **Output Data:**

-* List of existing task categories
+* team proposal
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)